aran085/Game-Match-Highlight-Creator/README.md

 * Download the full match video and it's audio file in the present working directory.
 * Set variables for input audio and video filenames and desired output filename in code.
 (This will soon be changed to arguments from terminal!)
 * Run `python3 generator.py`
-* Wait while the highlights file is cooking! :
+* Wait while the highlights file is cooking! :alarm_clock:
+* Voila!